tankangliang/tp/docs/UserGuide.md

 ![Annotated UI Default Page](images/command-screenshots/UI_annotated.png)

 * **Command Box** allows you to input commands in their correct syntax to interact with TBM.

-* **Client List Panel** will always allow you to view your client's information at a go.
+* **Client List Panel** will always allow you to view all your clients' information at a go.
 It's scrollable so that you never have to worry about not being able to see all your important clients at a single glance!

-* **Client Card** will show you brief information a particular client.
+* **Client Card** will show you brief information about a particular client.

 * **Result Display** will show you the output of executing your command.
     * It indicates successful commands.